MS NOW: Romney coverage during 2012 election

-A study by the Pew Research Center's Project for Excellence in Journalism found that MSNBC's coverage of Mitt Romney during the final week of the 2012 presidential campaign (68 percent negative with no positive stories in the sample) was far more negative than the overall press, and even more negative than it had been during October 1 to 28, when 5 percent was positive, and 57 percent was negative.
-On the other hand, their coverage of Barack Obama improved in the final week before the presidential election.
-From 1 to October 28, 33 percent of stories were positive and 13 percent negative.
-During the campaign's final week, 51 percent of MSNBC's stories were positive, while there were no negative stories about Obama in the sample.
+A study by the Pew Research Center found that MSNBC's coverage of Mitt Romney during the final week of the 2012 United States presidential election of 68% negative with no positive stories in the sample was far more negative than the overall press, and even more negative than it had been during October 1 to 28, when 5% was positive, and 57% was negative.
+However, coverage of Barack Obama improved in the final week before the presidential election.
+From 1 to October 28, 33% of stories were positive and 13% negative.
+During the campaign's final week, 51% of MSNBC's stories were positive, while there were no negative stories about Obama in the sample.

 Trump era

-MSNBC has garnered significant criticism and accusations of a liberal bias from Donald Trump and his supporters.
+MSNBC received significant criticism and accusations of a liberal bias from Donald Trump and his supporters.
 In social media posts, Trump has frequently referred to MSNBC as "MSDNC", (accusing the network of acting as an arm to the Democratic National Committee), classified the network as part of the "fake news media", and claimed the network's viewership ratings were in decline.
 Trump has also directly criticized MSNBC shows and hosts as well, including Morning Joe, where, in 2017, Trump referred to host Mika Brzezinski as "low I.Q.
 Crazy Mika" and Joe Scarborough as "Psycho Joe" in a tweet.
 In May 2025, Trump accused MSNBC of committing a "Major Campaign Violation" after statements critical of Trump's Liberation Day tariffs were made by hosts on the network.
 In August 2025, Trump referred to Deadline: White House host Nicolle Wallace as a "loser", and predicted that she would be fired from the network.

 Allegations of conservative bias

 Others have argued that MSNBC has a bias against progressive politics.
 Phil Donahue's show was canceled in 2003 due to his opposition to the Iraq War, and Donahue later commented that the management of MSNBC required that "we have two conservative (guests) for every liberal.
 I was counted as two liberals."

-Cenk Uygur, after his departure from MSNBC in 2011, said that MSNBC management had told him "people in Washington" were "concerned about [his] tone," and that he "didn't want to work in a place that didn't challenge power."
+Cenk Uygur, after his departure from MSNBC in 2011, said that MSNBC management had told him "people in Washington" were "concerned about [his] tone", and that he "didn't want to work in a place that didn't challenge power".

-Others have also noted that MSNBC anchors tended to be conservative or centrist and wealthy.
-For example, in 2000, host Joe Scarborough received a 95 rating from the American Conservative Union and supported anti-abortion policies when he was a U.S. representative, while host Stephanie Ruhle, a former hedge fund manager, declared, "I don't have any political ideals that I'm tied to."
+MSNBC anchors tend to be conservative or centrist and wealthy.

+In 2000, host Joe Scarborough received a 95 rating from the American Conservative Union and supported anti-abortion policies when he was a U.S. representative, while host Stephanie Ruhle, a former hedge fund manager, declared, "I don't have any political ideals that I'm tied to."
 Former host Chris Matthews identifies as a "liberal" but voted for George W. Bush in 2000, while current host Nicolle Wallace, a registered Republican, worked for both Bush and Sarah Palin.